 Report for America newsroom leaders were successful when they invested time and effort into their fundraising, leveraging Report for America fundraising templates and tips.

-Bob Moore, CEO and founder of El Paso Matters, pictured above, created a giving circle to support his newsroom’s Report for America beat— but the idea was not his own.
-In early 2020, Moore began looking for five to six major donor prospects who could commit to giving on an annual basis.
-He approached community leaders to ask how to raise the local share for El Paso Matters’ corps member.
-They suggested forming a host committee and getting the community involved.
+In early 2020, Bob Moore began looking for donor prospects who could commit to giving on an annual basis.
+He approached community leaders to ask how to raise the local share for El Paso Matters’ corps member; they suggested forming a host committee and getting the community involved.

-Moore did just that.
 A host committee of 17 members brought together more than 60 attendees via Zoom.
 The giving circle raised more than $23,000 from 76 supporters, 60 of whom were new supporters of El Paso Matters.
-Many set up recurring donations to support Victoria, El Paso Matters’ Report for America corps member.

-El Paso Matters is planning a similar event in Spring 2022 to keep the giving circle members active.
-Continuous stewardship is also important to keep a community engaged and the valuable reporting they are making possible.
+El Paso Matters is planning a similar event to keep the giving circle members active.
+Continuous stewardship is also important to keep a community engaged in the valuable reporting they are making possible.

 The Haitian Times found themselves covering two historic events in 2021.
 Report for America’s journalism philanthropy team worked in real time with Garry Pierre-Pierre, founder and editor of the Haitian Times, to build two email campaigns sharing the Times’ heroic journalism.